 The 50 Greatest German Albums of All Time, Ranked by Martin Canine

-NOTE: Due to the influence of classic German literature and expressionist art on some artists, some descriptions might appear bleak or disturbing, but not all of this music was solely made for easy consumption and entertainment.
+Note: Due to the influence of classic German literature and expressionist art on some of these artists, certain album descriptions may appear bleak or unsettling.
+However, not all of this music was created solely for easy consumption or entertainment.

 The Top Ten